Neopabo/quiz_builder/README.md

 - Improve the docs system (measure current_len + next_file_len.
 If too long, cut the prompts)
 - Add all OpenAI configs to config file for full customization
 - Change temp.txt to logs.txt, save objects as json for each query, instead of a counter
-- Add a new run file to run the output questionaire in python

 ## Usage